rbuurma/rise-23/RiseSyllabus23.md

 ##### November 27
 + *To The Lighthouse*, 125-209

+##### November 29
++ *Winter in the Blood*, 1-45 and Louise Erdrich's introduction
 + Erich Auerbach, "The Brown Stocking" from *Mimesis*

-##### November 29
-+ +  *Winter in the Blood*, 1-45 and Louise Erdrich's introduction

 ##### December 1
 +  *Winter in the Blood*, xx-xxx including Louise Erdrich's introduction.